bxparks/AceSegment/README.md

 I use Ubuntu 20.04 for the vast majority of my development.
 I expect that the library will work fine under MacOS and Windows, but I have not explicitly tested them.

+<a name="BugsAndLimitations"></a>
+## Bugs and Limitations

+* This library does not currently support daisy-chaining of the MAX7219 controller or the 74HC595 controller to create LED modules with more than 8 digits.

 <a name="License"></a>
 ## License